odysseusmax/PyVeryStream/README.rst

 Documentation
 -------------

-documentation is not available currently
+Documentation is not available currently.

 Note
 -------------

-Forked from PyOpenLoad and adapted to work with verystream.com/api
+Forked from [PyOpenLoad](https://github.com/mohan3d/PyOpenload) and adapted to work with Verystream API